 Dental implants are a great long-term tooth replacement option.
 If you have a missing tooth or a tooth that is too badly damaged for a root canal to be performed, you will find that dental implants are the best choice to fill in the gap in your smile.
 An implant works by replacing the root in your jaw to prevent bone loss.

 Tooth decay can turn into a serious problem quickly.
-When plaque builds up and forms bacteria, that bacteria produces acid that eats away at your teeth and forms cavities.
-Dr. Pioch offers both tooth-colored fillings and traditional metal fillings to help stop decay from spreading or getting worse.
+When plaque builds up and forms bacteria, it produces acid that eats away at your teeth and forms cavities.
+Dr. Pioch offers both tooth-colored fillings and traditional metal fillings.
+Both types of fillings will help stop decay from spreading or getting worse.
 Tooth-colored, or composite, fillings are aesthetically pleasing and function similarly to your teeth, while amalgam fillings can be strong, reliable options for your molars.

 Veneers are a great cosmetic solution to cover up damage and staining on your teeth.
 If your teeth are chipped or cracked, you can benefit from the restorative function of veneers as well.
 The veneer itself is a small shell that is cemented onto your tooth to provide a smooth, even, natural look.